Attorneys - Appearance, Withdrawal, Substitution, and Change of Contact Information

 (d) Creditor’s or Interested Party’s Attorney; Appearance.
 An attorney who files a notice of appearance on behalf of a client must represent the client in all matters other than adversary proceedings, until the case is closed or the Court enters an order approving withdrawal or substitution of counsel.
 Service on the attorney is effective service on the client until the attorney has withdrawn.

-(b) Withdrawal and Substitution.
-No attorney shall seek withdrawal or substitution as attorney of record in any pending case or proceeding except by written application.
-Unless the Rules require otherwise, the application shall contain at a minimum: (1) the reason for the proposed withdrawal or substitution, including whether the client is aware of and consents; and (2) the name, address and telephone number of the substituting attorney, and such attorney’s approval; or (2) if no substituting attorney exists, the application must contain: (1) the client’s name, last known address and telephone number, and a certificate of the attorney that the client has been notified in writing of the status of the case, including the dates and time of any court hearings or trial settings and the need to comply with any existing court orders, discovery requests and the possibility of sanctions for the failure to comply.
-The application shall be presented to the court, may be considered without a hearing, and shall be accompanied by a proposed order containing the name, address and telephone number of the substituting attorney or client must accompany the filed application.
+(e) Motion to Withdraw or Substitute.
+No attorney may seek to withdraw or be substituted except by written application.
+Unless rules require otherwise, the application must contain at a minimum: (1) the reason for the proposed withdrawal or substitution, including whether the client is aware of and consents; and (2) the name, address and telephone number of the substituting attorney, and such attorney’s approval.
+If no substituting attorney exists, the application must contain: (1) the client’s name, last known address and telephone number; and (2) a certification that the client has been notified in writing of the status of the case, including the dates and time of any hearings or trial settings and the need to comply with any existing orders, discovery requests and the possibility of sanctions for the failure to comply.
+A proposed form of order containing the name, address, email address and telephone number of the substituting attorney or client must accompany the filed application.
 The application may be granted without a hearing.